olleharstedt/tellstory/README.md

 TODO: Rename alt to card.

+TODO: Support for records in deck, that are put into record namespace.

 #### Dice

 To roll a dice, you need to first define its name and number of sides, like so: